dotnet/AspNetCore.Docs/aspnetcore/security/authentication/mfa.md

 ### MFA SMS

-Although MFA with SMS increases security massively compared with just a password authentication, it is no longer recommended to use SMS as a second factor as too many known attack vectors exist for this type of implementation.
+Although MFA with SMS increases security massively compared with password authentication, it is no longer recommended to use SMS as a second factor as too many known attack vectors exist for this type of implementation.

 ## Configure MFA for administration pages using ASP.NET Core Identity